The History of the Theatre Royal

 The wooden seats in the Stalls (2/-d or 1/-d on the 8 back rows) and the narrow seats on the balcony (2/6d) were replaced and the floor of the theatre was raked to improve the view of the Stage.
 Subsequent improvements in the seating have progressively reduced the capacity from 376 to 314 to 254 to today’s capacity of 149.

 Workington Playgoers Club with a membership of 400 successfully negotiated the outright purchase of the Theatre Royal.
+The members contributed £3,000 towards the purchase price and necessary repairs.
 The number of public performances was increased to 5 a year.

 Workington Playgoers Club celebrated its Golden Jubilee.

-‘Funding Playgoers’ by Philip Heal – Golden Jubilee Brochure (click to open)
+‘Funding Playgoers’ by Philip Heal from Playgoers’ Golden Jubilee Brochure.

 Workington Playgoers joined the Little Theatre Guild (LTG) a co-operative of independent theatre groups or societies which are self-governing and which put on a regular programme of stage plays which are non-commercial in character in their own theatres.

-First women President in over 30 years.
-First time the club had had a woman President and Vice-president.
+First woman President in over 30 years.
+First time the club had had a woman President, Margaret Graham and Vice-President, Jenni Rushton

 Workington Playgoers Club celebrated its Diamond Jubilee.